spring-guides/gs-authenticating-ldap/README.md

 <a name="initial"></a>
-Creating a simple web controller
+Create a simple web controller
 --------------------------------
 In Spring, REST endpoints are just Spring MVC controllers.
 The following Spring MVC controller handles a `GET /` request by returning a simple message: